joseph-robles-jr/fortran-hello-world/README.md

 **Hello World**:

-**Project Description**: A simple hello world program written in Fortran.
+**Project Description**: A simple hello world program written in Modern Fortran.

 **Project Goals**: To learn the basic syntax of Fortran